 This article explains how to choose which DNS protections your account enforces as part of the IPS service.

 Cato's DNS Protection enhances the IPS service and gives you granular control over the level of security for DNS traffic in your account.
-The different types of DNS protection that Cato provides are listed in the DNS Protection screen (Security > DNS Protections) and you can enable or disable specific protections to meet the needs of your organization.
+The different types of DNS protection that Cato provides are listed in the DNS Protection page (Security > DNS Protection) and you can enable or disable specific protections to meet the needs of your organization.

-Cato continually updates DNS domains and categories and adds new types of protections to the DNS Protection screen.
+Cato continually updates DNS domains and categories and adds new types of protections to the DNS Protection page.

 DNS Protection provides robust security by blocking DNS requests before there is a connection between the host and the malicious server (no TCP or UDP handshake).
 When DNS Protection is disabled, the IPS service still provides some protections for DNS threats, however it doesn't cover all the threats covered by DNS Protection, and they are blocked at a later stage, when the destination is accessed.
 Therefore, we recommend as a best practice to enable both IPS and DNS Protection.